 The UK Energy Price Cap Explained:

-This represents a £117 decrease from the previous quarter, equivalent to 6.6%.
+This represents a £221 increase from the previous quarter, equivalent to around 13%.

 With energy costs remaining a significant concern for families across the UK, understanding what this change means for your budget is more important than ever.